wp-plugins/advanced-responsive-video-embedder/README.txt

 = Roadmap  =

-Pull requests on github to help me out with this would be great
+Pull requests on Github to help me out with this would be great

  * Check compatibility with Wordpress 3.9
  * Move shortcode creator button out of the TinyMCE rich text editor button bar and put it after the add media icon to make it available to the code editor as well.
  * Make objects lazyload (currently effects twitch only)
  * The Jetpack 'Shortcode Embeds' module provides some useful shortcodes not related to video but currently breaks if activated.
 Figure out if its possible to make them work together.

-= Known bugs =
+= Known limitations =

  * At least some parts of the Plugin (youtube embeds via URL and maybe more) are broken if the 'Shortcode Embeds' Jetpack module is activated.
 Please deactive this module if you want to use ARVE for now.